 - Acquire the electrical distribution system in Boulder and charge rates that do not exceed rates charged by Xcel at the time of acquisition;

 - Maintain rates that will produce revenues sufficient to pay for operating expenses and debt payments , plus an amount equal to 25 percent of the debt payments;

 - Ensure reliability comparable to Xcel (the cost of ensuring that reliability); and,

 - Include a plan for reduced greenhouse gas emissions and other pollutants and increased renewable energy (and the cost of that plan).

-Based on Charter guiding principles, a n additional test that must be met is that 90% of the utility's operations must be paid for by revenues from electric services -- in other words, less than 10% of annual revenues can be derived from state or local taxes.
+Based on Charter guiding principles, a n additional test that must be met is that 90 percent of the utility's operations must be paid for by revenues from electric services -- in other words, less than 10 percent of annual revenues can be derived from state or local taxes.